Updated February 2020.

 If you’re prepared to expand your comfort zone and expose yourself to a little culture shock, then San Juan Chamula, an indigenous Tzotzil village near San Cristóbal, is the place to do it.
 The sheer unfamiliarity of what I saw here brought several tears to my eyes.

 It’s a looooooong bus journey from San Cristóbal to Oaxaca – an overnighter and earplugs are a good option.
 If you’re into arts and crafts, Oaxaca is a top place to stay for a few days.
 Indigenous crafts abound, including woven rugs, which you can see being made at local villages such as Teotitlán del Valle (accessible via tour or on the local bus).
 Wares are also on sale at numerous craft co-operatives in the city itself.

 Other must-see sights in Oaxaca include Monte Albán, the Zapotec ruins on the edge of the city; and the excellent Oaxacan cultural museum.
 The latter houses many of Monte Albán’s artifacts, with explanations by way of audio guide.

 A great place to round off your month in Mexico.
 Mexico City was much cleaner, cheaper and friendlier than I expected from a city this size.
+I like it so much I’ve now been four times!
 You can get pretty much anywhere on the metro.
 Only catch pre-booked taxis here.